-Android apps are written in the Java programming language.
+Android apps can be written using Kotlin, Java, and C++ languages.
 The Android SDK tools compile

 which is an archive file with an

 .apk suffix.
 One APK file contains all the contents